issacdowling/sync-clock/README.md

 # Usage

 ## Timers
-There are two ways to interact with the timers: websockets, and the REST API.
+Time things.

 ### Websockets

-The address is `ws://your-ip:4762/timer`.
+The address is `ws://your-ip:4761/timer`.

 #### If you want to start a timer:
 Send a JSON string to the websocket with the following format: